sameerjha462000/nodeJS/04_moongose/notes/models.md

         })
     ```

-4. We can also update the movie in the database using the same
+Now in order to update a Movie, we just need to make changes in the model of that movie and then call the .save() method on that.

     ```JavaScript
         amadeus.year = 1986

         amadeus.save() // This will update the year to 1986
     ```

 ## Insertion

-5. We can also add multiple movies at the same time.
+We can also add multiple movies at the same time.

     ```JavaScript
         Movie.insertMany(
             {title : "Amelie", year : 2001, score : 8.3, rating : "R"},